bartobri/mrrcrypt/RANDOMNESS_TEST.md

 Visual Analysis
 ---------------

-Three bitmap bitmap images of varying size were generated from each of four random keys, for a total of 12 visual analysis tests.
+Three bitmap images of varying size were generated from each of four random keys, for a total of 12 visual analysis tests.
 In all cases, the output did not show any striations or noticible patterns of any kind.